Sustainable Wedding Tips: Florals

 Using them in creative installations is also a great idea.
 One wedding in 2023 created a curtain backdrop for their arbor with them, which was a fantastic idea.

-FL_Wadley Wedding Sola Wood Flowers.jpg One thing I do have questions on is if the dyes used are nontoxic (a quick google search led to a few dead-ends, which increases my concerns), but of course you can stick to the neutral/un-dyed versions and then create natural plant dyes so you know exactly how sustainable your florals are.
+FL_Wadley Wedding Sola Wood Flowers.jpg One thing I do have questions on is if the dyes used are nontoxic (a quick google search led to a few dead-ends), but of course you can stick to the neutral/un-dyed versions and then create natural plant dyes so you know exactly how sustainable your florals are.

 Plastic/silk flowers:

-I am, without a doubt, going to piss some people off here.
+I am, without a doubt, going to make some people mad.
 Silk flowers are not sustainable as many of them are not actually silk, but petroleum-based, and plastic bits and pieces and garlands are even less so.
 I have heard the arguments about how they can be re-used, but how often does that happen?
 Does that offset the toxic chemicals released into our air and water while they are being made, and which they then slowly release as they degrade?
 My argument is no. And, despite all of our technological advances, silk flowers still look... fake.
-You're better off with fresh greenery, or loading up on other decor instead such as fabrics or candles.
+What to do if your floral budget is limited?
+I can tell you nobody will notice there are no flowers on your tables, and I doubt anyone will comment if your wedding party doesn't have any.

 Send us a message